Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/08-User-Environment-Management/III. Drive-Mappings-Settings.md

 ## 🗂️ 5.
 Screenshot Storage

-Save all related screenshots in:<br />
+All screenshots for this section can be found in:<br /> 📂 [`06-Screenshots/XXI.
-📂 [`06-Screenshots/XXI.
 Drive-Mappings-Settings`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/tree/main/06-Screenshots/XXI.%20Drive-Mappings-Settings)